smastrom/headless-gatsby-multilang/README.md

 Don't worry about the pricing or any other plan restriction, as long as your website will have less than 300 pages (for each locale :blush:) you will never exceed the free developer plan.
 There are no limits on the locales you can configure in your project.

-if you are not familiar with it, the following links will be useful:
+if you are not familiar with DatoCMS, the following links will be useful:

 - [DatoCMS and Gatsby](https://www.gatsbyjs.com/guides/datocms/)
 - [Validations](https://www.datocms.com/docs/content-modelling/validations)